 ↑ Back to Top Registering for an Indeed publisher ID

 In order to start listing jobs from Indeed’s API you’ll need a publisher ID.
-To get this:
+This may take some days or more than a week to get, as well as be rejected from Indeed.
+Please take this delay into account.

 - Register for an Indeed account